MrWolfZ/Conqueror/recipes/cqs/advanced/clean-architecture/README.md

 There is still one open question: the `UserHistory` context needs to know when a counter was incremented, but how can the `Counters` context communicate this?
 There are a few options to do this:

 - we could add logic in the `Counters` context for writing to the `UserHistory` database directly (this works but violates the separation of the contexts)
-- we could add a dependency from the `Counters.Application` project to the `UserHistory.Infratructure` project, and use the `IUserHistoryWriteRepository` to update the user's history (this works, but leads to tight coupling between the contexts, which hurts long term maintainability)
+- we could add a dependency from the `Counters.Application` project to the `UserHistory.Infrastructure` project, and use the `IUserHistoryWriteRepository` to update the user's history (this works, but leads to tight coupling between the contexts, which hurts long term maintainability)
 - we can introduce a new command in the `UserHistory` context for updating the user history (this is the approach we will use in this recipe)
 - we can use the [Conqueror.Eventing](../../../../../..#conqueroreventing) library to publish a domain event from the `Counters` context and have an event observer in the `UserHistory` context (the [Conqueror.Eventing](../../../../../..#conqueroreventing) library is still experimental, but once it is stable you will be able to find a recipe [here](../../../eventing/advanced/clean-architecture#readme) which explores how our example application could look like using an event instead of a command)